 EWM provides services to medically under-served women 40-74.
 EWM provides screening and diagnostic tests, public education, professional education and training, surveillance, evaluation and quality assurance activities.

+Every Woman Matters and the Nebraska Colon Cancer Screening Programs have an online enrollment called a Healthy Lifestyle Questionnaire (HLQ).
 Enroll online, if you meet eligibility guidelines, in the Every Woman Matters SCREENING Program: ENROLL NOW AHORA MISMO

 Medicaid Expansion: Heritage Health Adult expands Medicaid to lower income adults (age 19 to 64) who earn up to 138% of the federal poverty level.
 Nebraska Medicaid will begin accepting applications for HHA starting August 1, 2020.
 Benefits will begin on October 1, 2020.
 For more information or to see if you are eligible please visit the Medicaid Expansion web site.